ayushpoddar/my-personal-site/content/shorts/rename-branch.md

 ```

 {{< callout type=warning >}}
-If the branch is being used by other collaboraters too, then be careful about renaming the branch in
+If the branch is being used by other collaborators too, then be careful about renaming the branch in
 remote.
 After the rename, they too should configure their local repositories to use the new branch.
 {{< /callout >}}